jeyboy/email_template/README.md

     config/initializers/email_template.rb

-    Settings includes next items:
+    Settings include the following items:
-        columns_black_list - present list of filters for column names of table, that linked to the object, used in template.
+        columns_black_list - the following tokens symbolize the list of filters which limits the output of the object table fields list as a constants list for template.

-        attributes_black_list - present list of filters for object attributes.
+        attributes_black_list - the following tokens symbolize the list of filters which limits the output of the object attributes list as a constants list for template

-        methods_header - this option is enable filter on functions of the objects that will be shown in the editor.
+        methods_header - this option enables filter on objects functions that will be shown in the editor.
-        That mean what if we set value 'et_' at methods_header - methods which starts with this value automatically will be added to possible template list of constants.
+        That means what if we set value 'et_' at methods_header - methods which start with this value automatically will be added to possible template list of constants.
-        For example: if object have next methods or aliases: 'et_month', 'get_month', 'set_year' -
-        filter will return only 'et_month' method.
+        For example: if object has the following methods or aliases: 'et_month', 'get_month', 'set_year' - filter will return only 'et_month' method.

 Pull template to the base :